Pycorax/-SP3-Lone-Spectre/README.md

 - Always use `void` when a function accepts no parameters.
 - Describe every member variable if possible.
 - For loop iterator variables should be descriptive.
 E.g. `row` instead of `i`.
+- For function calls, only leave a single space after a comma.
+E.g. `Vector2(2, 3)`

 ## Naming Conventions
 ### General